GRAINS AND INFLAMMATION GO TOGETHER LIKE SPAGHETTI AND MEATBALLS

 "One of the issues of whole wheat flour production is the lack of well-established milling procedures.
 Whole grain flours are produced by a variety of techniques and result in flours with widely different particle sizes and functionalities.
 Another issue with whole wheat flour utilization is shelf-life.
 Whole wheat flour is highly susceptible to rancidity due to the presence of lipolytic enzymes."
 Andres F Doblado-Maldonado from his 2012 Masters Thesis at the University of Nebraska, New Technologies for Whole Wheat Processing Addressing Milling and Storage Issues

 I already know that this post is going to create a firestorm of controversy.
 That's OK.
-Understand that it's not geared towards everyone --- only those who are chronically ill (HERE or the list we'll discuss later), chronically overweight (about 80% of the US population when you factor in the 8-10% who are "SKINNY FAT"), or dealing with CHRONIC PAIN --- according to estimates, as many as 100 million Americans.
-The fact that people will probably question that grains might be part of their health problem(s) is legitimate --- I've asked some of the same questions myself.
+Understand that it's not geared towards everyone --- only those who are chronically ill (HERE), chronically overweight (about 80% of the US population when you factor in the 8-10% who are "SKINNY FAT"), or dealing with CHRONIC PAIN --- according to estimates, as many as 100 million Americans.
+The fact that people question that grains could be part of their health problem(s) is legitimate --- I've asked some of the same questions myself.
 For instance, how can common grains from the Bible (wheat, corn, barley, rye, oats, millet, emmer, etc) somehow be bad?
 I will get to that, but for the time being, realize that the grains we are consuming today are radically different from the grains your grandparents were consuming --- let alone Moses or Jesus.

-Grains can be divided into two large categories; these are legumes, which include all types of beans (UNFORTUNATELY, SOY) and the cereal grains (wheat, rye, barely, corn, etc, etc, etc).
-All have three main parts (the names of these in beans are somewhat different); the bran, the germ, and the endosperm.
+Grains can be divided into two large categories; these are legumes, which include all types of BEANS (UNFORTUNATELY, SOY) and the cereal grains (wheat, rye, barely, corn, etc, etc, etc).
+All have three main parts; the bran, the germ, and the endosperm.
 The bran, or "husk" of each kernel, is where MOST OF THE FIBER is found.
-It's also where part of the B-VITAMINS and most of the minerals are found, as well as the majority of the oils (it's the oils that tend to go rancid fairly quickly, once the grain is milled).
-The bran also happens to be where the phytates, one of the "ANTI-NUTRIENTS" found in many grains, are found (other anti-nutrients that may or may not stimulate health problems such as LEAKY GUT include Lectins, Saponins, Oxolates, and potentially several others).
+It's also where part of the B-VITAMINS and most of the minerals are found, as well as the majority of the oils (it's the oils that tend to go rancid fairly quickly once the grain is milled).
+The bran also happens to be where the phytates, one of the "ANTI-NUTRIENTS" found in many grains, are found (other anti-nutrients that may or may not stimulate health problems such as LEAKY GUT include Lectins, Saponins, Oxolates, Lippopolysacharides, and potentially several others).

 The germ is the part of the grain that actually sprouts and becomes a new plant.
 The rest of the B-Vitamins are found here, as well as ANTIOXIDANTS and the rest of the oils.
 It contains several vitamins and minerals, as well as being made up of about one third protein.
 The endosperm is not only the by far the biggest part of the grain, it's where the majority of the starchy carbohydrate meant to feed the "germinated" seed is found.
 When compared to the rest of the grain, the endosperm has little nutritional value other than providing a source of simple carbohydrate.